8 Code Quality Metrics Every Engineering Team Should Track

 By keeping track of your code’s security scope, you can ensure that your software is secure and compliant with security requirements and regulations.

-Writing code documentation is a key part of software development, as it makes the code clear, easy to maintain, and collaborative for team members.
+Writing code documentation is a key part of software development, as it makes code clearer, easier to maintain, and more collaborative among team members.
 Code documentation explains the logic, functionality, and usage of the code, which is important for comprehending, updating, and enhancing software projects.

-High code documentation (>80%) means that the code has consistent comments and comprehensive and up-to-date documentation that covers the purpose, functionality, and usage of the code.
+High code documentation (>80%) means the code has consistent comments and comprehensive, up-to-date documentation that covers its purpose, functionality, and usage.
 This can significantly enhance the project’s understandability and maintainability, as well as facilitate knowledge transfer and troubleshooting.

-On the other hand, low or zero-code documentation means that the code lacks sufficient comments and documentation that explain the logic and design of the code.
+On the other hand, low- or zero-code documentation means the code lacks sufficient comments and documentation that explain its logic and design.
 This can lead to several problems, such as:

-This metric measures the amount of code repeated or copied in different parts of the codebase.
-It indicates how well the code follows the DRY (Don't Repeat Yourself) principle and how efficient it is.
-A high code duplication means the code has many redundant or unnecessary parts, increasing the code size, complexity, and maintenance effort.
+This metric measures the amount of code that is repeated or copied across different parts of the codebase.
+It indicates how well your codebase follows the DRY (Don't Repeat Yourself) principle and how efficient it is.
+High code duplication means the code has many redundant or unnecessary parts, increasing the code size, complexity, and maintenance effort.

 Example: